fladdict/llm_games/README.md

-# Discoord
+# Discord

-Share your knowledge and games with [LLM Games Discoord](https://discord.gg/Q3gFMYQFCK)
+Share your knowledge and games with [LLM Games Discord](https://discord.gg/Q3gFMYQFCK)